ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 need to validate the domain name specified in an "issue" or "issuewild" record in the manner described in the CAA specification.
 CAs MUST still perform such validation.
-For example, a CAA property which specifies a domain name belonging to CA A and an account URI identifying an account at CA B is unsatisfiable.
+For example, a CAA property which specifies a domain name belonging to CA X and an account URI identifying an account at CA Y is unsatisfiable.

 Use with ACME